openconfig/reference/rpc/gnmi/gnmi-specification.md

     (3)` error code.
 If the `sample_interval` is set to 0, the target MUST create the subscription and send the data with the lowest interval possible for the target.
-  - Optionally, the `suppress_redundant` field of the `Subscription` message may be set for a sampled subscription.
-In the case that it is set to `true`, the target SHOULD NOT generate a telemetry update message unless the value of the path being reported on has changed since the last update was generated.
-Updates MUST only be generated for those individual leaf nodes in the subscription that have changed.
-That is to say that for a subscription to `/a/b` - where there are leaves `c` and `d` branching from the `b` node - if the value of `c` has changed, but `d` remains unchanged, an update for `d` MUST NOT be generated, whereas an update for `c` MUST be generated.
-  - A `heartbeat_interval` MAY be specified to modify the behavior of `suppress_redundant` in a sampled subscription.
-In this case, the target MUST generate one telemetry update  per heartbeat interval, regardless of whether the `suppress_redundant` flag is set to `true`.
-        This value is specified as an unsigned 64-bit integer in nanoseconds.
 - **Target Defined `(TARGET_DEFINED)`** - when a client creates a subscription specifying the target defined mode, the target MUST determine the best type of subscription to be created on a per-leaf basis.
 That is to say, if the